 - As the colonies start to grow, have students draw the size in their notebooks, making daily observations.
 If they cannot observe daily, have them observe on the same day(s) over a month.

-- At the end, the students' conclusions should describe why
+- At the end, the students should write a conclusion of their study.

 The Effect of Light on Growth